Book a Demo

 Customer data is only half the story.
 The other half is what you do with it.

-PerQ Enterprise includes push notification capability — the ability to send a message directly to your customers' lock screens, via the app they've downloaded.
-This is the feature that most independent retailers have watched the big chains use for years and assumed was permanently out of reach.
+PerQ Enterprise includes push notification capability.
+The ability to send a message directly to your customers' lock screens via the app they've downloaded.
+This is the feature most independent retailers have watched the big chains use for years and assumed was permanently out of reach.

 It's not complicated.
-You write a message in your dashboard — a promotion, an event, a seasonal offer, a simple "we've got something new for you" — and send it to your entire customer base.
-It arrives on their phone.
+You write a message in your dashboard, a promotion, an event, a seasonal offer, a simple "we've got something new for you," and send it to your entire customer base.
+It arrives on their smartphone.
 They see it.
-They act on it, or they don't, but either way you've made contact in the most direct way available to a retailer outside of a phone call.
+They act on it or they don't, but either way you've made contact in the most direct way available to a retailer outside of a phone call.

 💡 How This Compares to Social Media

-When you post on Instagram or Facebook, a fraction of your followers see it — typically somewhere between 3% and 10%, depending on the platform's algorithm on any given day.
+When you post on Instagram or Facebook, a fraction of your followers see it.
+Typically somewhere between 3% and 10%, depending on the algorithm on any given day.
 When you send a push notification to your PerQ Enterprise customers, every one of them receives it.
 These are people who downloaded your app specifically because they want to hear from you.
 That's a very different audience.

-Used well, push notifications are one of the most cost-effective marketing tools available to a small business.
 A well-timed message on a quiet Tuesday morning can turn a slow day into a busy one.
-An advance notice of a new product or seasonal special creates anticipation.
+An advance notice of a new product creates anticipation.
 A simple "thank you for being a loyal customer" message with a surprise reward builds the kind of goodwill that money can't easily buy.

-Used badly — too frequently, too generically, without any sense of what your customers actually want — they become annoying and people turn them off.
-The discipline of push notifications is thinking carefully about what's worth saying before you say it.
-But that's a discipline, not a barrier.
-And it's one that gets easier the more you understand your customers from the data your dashboard gives you.
+Used badly, too frequently, too generically, without any sense of what your customers actually want, push notifications become annoying and people turn them off.
+The discipline is thinking carefully about what's worth saying before you say it.
+That gets easier the more you understand your customers from the data your dashboard gives you.

 This Isn't Just for Big Businesses

-I want to address something directly, because I know it'll be in the back of some readers' minds: the assumption that data-driven customer management is something only large businesses with a dedicated marketing team can actually use.
+I want to address something directly, because it'll be in the back of some readers' minds.
+The assumption that data-driven customer management is something only large businesses with a dedicated marketing team can actually use.

 It's a reasonable assumption based on how things used to work.
-Building a loyalty app with customer data capture and push notification capability used to require a custom development project, a significant ongoing technical team to maintain it, and the budget to match.
-We're talking tens of thousands of pounds to build, with ongoing costs on top.
-That was genuinely inaccessible to most independent and regional retailers.
+Building a loyalty app with customer data capture and push notification capability used to require a custom development project, a significant technical team, and the budget to match.
+Tens of thousands of pounds to build, with ongoing costs on top.
+Genuinely inaccessible to most independent and regional retailers.

-The practical implication is that regional retailers, small chains, and franchise groups can now operate with the same customer intelligence as the businesses they compete with — at a fraction of what it used to cost.
+Regional retailers, small chains, and franchise groups can now operate with the same customer intelligence as the businesses they compete with.
 Not a rough approximation of it.
 The actual thing.

-Your customers won't know the difference between a bespoke app built that cost thousands and a PerQ Enterprise app.
-What they'll experience is a well-designed, fully branded (your brand, not the Retail Geek brand) loyalty app that works smoothly, rewards their visits, and occasionally sends them something worth knowing about.
+Your customers won't know the difference between a bespoke app that cost thousands and a PerQ Enterprise app.
+What they'll experience is a well-designed fully branded loyalty app that works smoothly, rewards their visits, and occasionally sends them something worth knowing about.
 That's the whole point.

 PerQ vs PerQ Enterprise: Which Is Right for You?

-PerQ is our wallet-based loyalty card — a digital stamp card that lives in Apple Wallet and Google Wallet, with no app download required for your customers.
-It's ideal for single-site independent retailers who want to go digital quickly, at low cost, and without complexity.
-It gives you visit frequency data and reward tracking at the scheme level.
+PerQ is our wallet-based loyalty card.
+A digital stamp card that lives in Apple Wallet and Google Wallet, with no app download required for your customers.
+Ideal for single-site independent retailers who want to go digital quickly, at low cost, without complexity.
 It goes live in 60 seconds and starts at £12 a month.

-PerQ Enterprise is our fully branded white-label loyalty app — your own app, in the App Store, with your customers' names and contact details, individual visit frequency data, and push notification and email capability to reach your whole customer base directly.
-It's built for regional retailers, small chains, franchise groups, and ambitious retailers who want the full picture of their customer base and the ability to act on it.
+PerQ Enterprise is our fully branded white-label loyalty app.
+Your own app in the App Store, with your customers' names and contact details, individual visit frequency data, and push notification and email capability to reach your whole customer base directly.
+Built for regional retailers, small chains, franchise groups, and ambitious retailers who want the full picture of their customer base and the ability to act on it.

-If you're not sure where to start, PerQ is the natural entry point.
-It gives you the digital loyalty infrastructure you need right now, and PerQ Enterprise is there when you're ready for the next level.
+Not sure where to start?
+PerQ is the natural entry point.
+It gives you the digital loyalty infrastructure you need right now.
+PerQ Enterprise is there when you're ready for the next level.

 The Bottom Line

 That's not inevitable.
 It's just the consequence of running a loyalty scheme that wasn't built to capture anything useful.
-PerQ Enterprise changes that — giving you their names, their purchase history, how often they visit, and a direct line to their phones when you have something worth saying.
+PerQ Enterprise changes that.
+Their names, their purchase history, how often they visit, and a direct line to their smartphones when you have something worth saying.

 The chains have been using this kind of intelligence for years.
 Now you can too.